SkroooB/thawani-react/README.md

 ## 🌟 Acknowledgements

-Special thanks to SkroooB and Social Mania Oman for their contributions to this example project.
+Special thanks to SkroooB and Social Mania Oman for their contributions.